 Researchers have defined health coaching as “helping patients gain the knowledge, skills, tools, and confidence to become active participants in their care so that they can reach their self-identified health goals.”

-Health coaches can assist people in going from just living to really thriving, helping their clients with a wide range of issues, including:
+Personal Health Coaches can assist people in going from just living to really thriving, helping their clients with a wide range of issues, including:

 - Weight loss or weight gain